General troubleshooting issues

 Network problems can reduce search performance

-A 6.x search head by default asks its search peers to generate a remote timeline.
+A 6.0 or later search head by default asks its search peers to generate a remote timeline.
 This can result in slow searches if the connection between the search head and the search peers is unstable.

 The workaround is to add the following setting to